SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

-     *cov* (covariance matrix), in which the uncertainty is estimated using the covariance matrix at the initial point, and points are selected at random from the corresponding gaussian ellipsoid
+     *cov* (covariance matrix), in which the uncertainty is estimated using the covariance matrix at the initial point, and points are selected at random from the corresponding Gaussian ellipsoid

      *random* (uniform random), in which the points are selected at random within the bounds of the parameters